 For this recipe, do the spoon and level method for 4 cups.

-The dough will be very soft, but still hold its shape.
+Your pumpkin sugar cookie dough should be very soft but should still hold its shape.
 By the way, I love my cookie scoop.
 It makes it so much easier and faster to get nice, consistent sized cookies.
-If you ever make cookies, you should have one! 😉
+If you ever make cookies, you should definitely have one! 😉